-- Article 37– Application of DPSP (Directive Principal of States Policy)
+- Article 37– Application of DPSP (Read about Directive Principles of States Policy in the linked article)

 - Article 39A – Equal justice and free legal aid

-- Article 40 – Organization of village panchayat
+- Article 40 – Organization of a village panchayat

-- Article 43A – Participation of workers in management of industries.
+- Article 43A – Participation of workers in the management of industries.

 - Article 44 – Uniform civil code. ( applicable in Goa only)